 Curtain rods are a subtle player in the world of interior design.
 They frame a room and add a great finishing touch, but they aren’t given much thought.

-Today we’ll share more details on how to choose the right curtain rod colors, styles, finials and materials so you can find the perfect curtain rod for your room.
+Read on to learn how to choose the right curtain rod color for your room.

 How to Choose Your Curtain Rod Color